Build a Learning Management System in SharePoint for Your Team

 - Send reminders: Use Teams messages or Outlook emails to nudge learners weekly.

-How SharePoint LMS Helps in Your Organization
+How LMS with SharePoint Integration Helps in Your Organization

 - Streamlines OnboardingNew employees can start training immediately with all materials available in one place.
 Policies, welcome guides, and role-specific learning paths are easy to access, helping new hires settle in faster and with more confidence.